julianjica/Productivity-CLI/README.md

     -   **Overall Summary**: View total time spent across all your projects.
     -   **Project-Specific Reports**: Get a detailed breakdown of time spent on individual tasks within a chosen project.
     -   **Hourly Productivity Graph**: Visualize your activity patterns throughout the day with an ASCII histogram.
+    -   **Daily Productivity Graph**: See your productivity distribution across the days of the week.
     -   **Recent History Graph**: See your daily productivity trends over the last 30 days (or a custom period) with an ASCII histogram.
 -   **Data Persistence**: All your logged sessions are saved to a `productivity_log.csv` file, ensuring your data is never lost.
 -   **Configurable Intervals**: Set a default timer interval for new sessions, saved in `config.json`.